dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app.md

 There are two details to change about the JSON responses returned in the [Test the web API](#test-the-web-api) section:

-* The property name camel casing should be replaced with member casing.
+* The property names' default camel casing should be changed to match the Pascal casing of the CLR object's property names.
 * The `bookName` property should be returned as `Name`.

 To satisfy the preceding requirements, make the following changes: